-Sempra Energy Annual Shareholders Meeting May 13, 2015
+Sempra Energy Annual Shareholders Meeting May 12, 2016

-Island Hotel Newport Beach 690 Newport Center Drive Newport Beach, California 92660
+Newport Beach Marriott Hotel 900 Newport Center Drive Newport Beach, California 92660 Tel: 949.640.4000

-Tel: 949.759.0808

-Parking at the hotel is by valet only.
-The cost of valet parking, including gratuity, will be covered by Sempra Energy.
+There is both self and valet parking at the hotel.
+The cost of parking, including gratuity, will be covered by Sempra Energy.